-Rather than writing negatively about other brands, I prefer to share info on how my formulas and products differ in formulation, production and the fact that we package in glass and never source from China because this is what is relevant to the health and well-being of your dog.
+Rather than writing negatively about other brands, I prefer to share info on how my formulas and products differ in formulation, production, and the fact that we package in glass and carefully source each ingredient because this is what is relevant to the health and well-being of your dog.

 - Does the company have clear values that they adhere to?
 Here are our values.

 - Is the company’s communication focusing on “You and Your Dog?” or do they waste your time by blowing their own horn and using the words “we” and “I” more often than “You?”